jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

       As a site owner
       I need to know that my site is properly configured

-!SLIDE
+!SLIDE smaller
 # Elaborate with scenarios

     @@@ gherkin
     Scenario: No php filter for comments
       Given I am on the homepage
        When I follow "Articles"
 	    And I follow "Read more"
        Then I should not see "You may post PHP code.
 You should include <?php ?> tag"

     Given: Put the system in a known state
      When: Act on the system
      Then: Describe the result of the action

-!SLIDE
+!SLIDE smaller
 # Save to a file and execute

     @@@ gherkin